 5. Measuring Employee Engagement Regularly

 HR professionals should always estimate the ROI of any employee engagement initiatives in a work environment.
 Because without knowing the changes, it will be difficult to gauge the improvements in the level of engagement.
+Here's comes the role of employee engagement tools.

 The most recommended way to measure the engagement level is through employee engagement surveys.
 The reason for the popularity of such employee engagement surveys is that they assess engagement by highlighting the strengths and weaknesses.